 TFRP or Trust Fund Recovery Penalty

 What does TFRP mean?
-Trust Fund Recovery Penalty also known as TFRP, basically means you a can be held personally liable for a penalty for not properly managing employment taxes of a business.
+Trust Fund Recovery Penalty also known as TFRP, basically means you can be held personally liable for a penalty for not properly managing the employment taxes of a business.
 This is known as the “trust fund recovery penalty” (TFRP).

-TFRP cases rely heavily upon the fact pattern, and your success in defeating the penalty depends on presentation of the evidence and knowledge of the IRS’s TFRP procedures.
+TFRP cases rely heavily upon the fact pattern, and your success in defeating the penalty depends on the presentation of the evidence and knowledge of the IRS’s TFRP procedures.

 The Two Prongs of the Trust Fund Recovery Penalty